M60 machine gun: M60E4/Mk 43 Mod 0/1

 The M60E4 or Mk 43 is a 7.62×51mm NATO general-purpose machine gun.
-Evolved from the M60 series of machine guns, it has several improvements over the originals.
+Evolved from the M60 machine gun series, it has several improvements over the originals.
 The M60E4/Mk 43 series includes the Mod 0 and Mod 1 configurations.

 It is the primary light machine gun used in some NATO countries and other U.S. Government export-approved countries.
 The Mk 43 machine gun currently is manufactured solely by U.S. Ordnance (USORD).
 USORD has produced it since 2000.

-The M60E4/Mk 43 is one of the modernized variants in the generations of the old M60 family and incorporates a number of improvements over past the versions.
+The M60E4/Mk 43 is one of the modernized variants in the generations of the old M60 family and incorporates a number of improvements over past versions.
 Externally, it looks somewhat like the M60E3, but it has many internal changes and improvements that modernize the effectiveness and reliability of this weapon.
 In general it is a more reliable weapon than all previous M60s.
 Externally, it features a different forward grip, iron sights, butt stock and bipod.
 The M60E4/Mk 43 has higher pull for the belt, and is available in a variety of configurations.
 Older M60 models can be upgraded with a conversion kit manufactured by U.S. Ordnance to the M60E4/Mk 43.
 The M60E4/Mk 43 were primarily developed in the 1990s and have continued to be redeveloped in the 2000s (decade).
 Early Mk 43s had some distinct differences from the E4 (such as a duckbill flash suppressor), though by the 2000s these distinctions seemed to have ended.